 Can employers see audiometric testing results?

-Well here is a right can of worms and it is important as it has a direct impact on how useful the results are to you.
 Is it medical data and subject to full medical confidentiality, or is it a lesser standard of workplace safety data, or something between?
-It doesn't help that external audiometry service providers have several different approaches and not all the reasons for their approaches are to do with confidentially and can often be just about locking a client in to them by making it hard for them to go elsewhere.
+It doesn't help that external audiometry service providers have several different approaches and not all the reasons for their approaches are to do with confidentially and can often be more about locking a client in to them by making it hard for them to go elsewhere.

 What do the Noise Regs and L108 say about it?